polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 }
 ```

-If you try to invoke it with a _"foo"_ argument however, such as the following illustrates,
+If you try to invoke the endpoint with a _"foo"_ argument however, such as the
-the endpoint will return an error.
+following illustrates, the endpoint will return an error.

 ![Invoking endpoint with unknown argument](https://servergardens.files.wordpress.com/2020/09/argument-exception.png)

 The Hyperlambda evaluator doesn't really discriminate between JSON payload arguments,
 and QUERY parameters.
 From your Hyperlambda file, an argument is an argument - Period.

-## Doing something interesting
+## Selecting data from your database

 So far, we've only done boring stuff, hence it's time to do something fun.